TREASURIES-U.S. yields soften after vaulting to one-year highs; sentiment wary

 2.00

 (Reporting by Ross Kerber and Saikat Chatterjee.
-Editing by Larry King and Mark Potter)
+Editing by Mark Potter and Chizu Nomiyama)

 ((saikat.chatterjee@thomsonreuters.com; +44-20-7542-1713; Reuters Messaging: saikat.chatterjee.reuters.com@reuters.net))